Ryan-D-Miller/hang-in-there-boilerplate/README.md

 ## Description

 * The main page will randomly populate a new poster (image, title and quote) every time the website is loaded.
-* Generate additional random posters by clicking the **Show Another Random Poster** button.
+* Generate additional random posters with the **Show Another Random Poster** button.
 * The **Make Your Own Poster** button will pull up a form to create a poster from scratch.

 * **Please Note:** An image url, title and quote **all have to be entered** before the **Show my poster** button will work. ![hangInThere2](./readme-imgs/hangInThere2.png)